-Since 2017, on International Women’s Day BetaKit has highlighted women and non-binary individuals in Canada’s tech community building great companies, creating robust networks, and generally kicking ass.
+In 2017 and 2019, BetaKit also highlighted women and non-binary individuals in Canada’s tech community building great companies, creating robust networks, and generally kicking ass.

-The individuals on this list are just some of many who are inspiring others like them to take risks and think big.
+The individuals on these lists are just some of many who are inspiring others like them to take risks and think big.

 As the tech community works to create a more inclusive and diverse culture, a playbook created by #MoveTheDial and Feminuity focused on actionable strategies tech companies can take to retain women workers.
 The playbook features insights and strategies that tech companies at various stages can adopt to increase inclusion and engagement.